mantidproject/mantid/docs/source/workbench/index.rst

     * :ref:`WorkbenchWorkspaceHistoryWindow` displays the algorithms that have been applied to a workspace
     * :ref:`Plotting <plotting>` describes how mantid workspaces have been integrated with the matplotlib framework and how to create these plots via scripts.
+    * :ref:`WorkbenchSuperplot`: Decorator widget of the plot window that provides tools to overplot data.